sourcegraph/pydep/README.md

 pydep
 =====

-pydep is simple command line tool that will determine the dependencies of a python project
+pydep is simple command line tool that will print the dependencies of a python project

 Usage
 -----